Google is building the largest warehouse of knowledge in human history – and it’s doing it with your help.

 Most people know that Google is an advertising company, specializing in AdWords PPC.
 But, Google is much more than that.

-The search engine is primarily designed to collate data about everything on the face of the earth, sync the data with their search algorithm and make the information accessible, quickly and easily, no matter what platform the searcher uses.
+The search engine is primarily designed to collate data about everything possible and to make it available quickly and easily, no matter what platform the searcher uses

 This is the reason why Google is so passionate about mobile users and their searches.
 But, this is not a new concern for the search giant – it’s the same objective Google’s held from the very beginning.